 Cura 3D Tutorial – Settings – Step 5: Cooling

-1. Turning of the Enable Cooling Fan setting is not recommended as it will result in warping and other ugly surface effects.
+Enable fan Cooling.
+Turning off the Enable Cooling Fan setting is not recommended as it will result in warping and other ugly surface effects.

 Cura 3D Tutorial – Settings – Step 6: Support settings

-2. The Placement option determines where supports are attached: Touching Buildplate means the supports are based only on the build plate; Everywhere means the support structures can also be built on the model or inside the model.
+- The Placement option determines where supports are attached: Touching Build plate means the supports are based only on the build plate; Everywhere means the support structures can also be built on the model or inside the model.

 Cura 3D Tutorial – Settings – Step 7: Platform Adhesion settings

-License: The text of "Cura 3D Tutorial (Free Slicer Software for 3D Printing)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Cura 3D Tutorial – How to Use Cura Slicer Software" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.